Adopting A Child From China FAQs

 - Applicants should have no history of criminal activity or drug use.

-- Applicants should be physically and mentally healthy (no antidepressants for past two years).
+- Applicants should be physically and mentally healthy (no antidepressants for the past two years).

 - The couple should have good medical insurance that will cover the adopted child’s medical needs.